srosalino/Prediction_of_Seoul_Bikes_Demand/README.md

 **Used tools**

 To carry out this project we had 5 2nd year Data Science students, a supervising teacher, a dataset from the UCI Machine Learning Repository, personal computers, Jupyter Notebook, Python programming language, Prezi and Django.

+**Full Report**

+The full report containing detailed explanations of the developed work, as well as the obtained results is present in the '*Script_Relatorio/Relatório_Grupo12_PACD1.pdf*' file.